 Listing 1 prints the executable SEPL code representation of the sample scenario.
-The script is generated from the scenario UML model in Fig. 3.
+The script is generated from the scenario UML model in Figure 3.
 In this section we only briefly discuss the code syntax.
-The complete syntax rules for SEPL code in EBNF (Extended Backus-Naur Form) are listed in Appendix.
+The complete syntax rules for SEPL code in EBNF (Extended Backus-Naur Form) are listed in the Appendix (Section 9).
 Line numbers in the following subsections always refer back to Listing 1.